SuLab/sulab.org/_members/sebastien-lelong.md

    youtube:
 ---

 Sebastien was a programmer in the lab from April 2016 to May 2020.
+He is currently a Senior Research Software Engineer at Genentech.